Stephen Thompson (fighter): Early life

-Martial arts career
+Mixed martial arts career

 Early career in kickboxing

 Thompson's father, Ray, is his trainer and manager.

 As an amateur kickboxer Thompson amassed 16 titles and finished his career with a record of 37 wins, 18 by knockout and no losses.

 He turned professional on May 15, 2004 against Kadir Kadri who he defeated by knockout in the fifth round.

 On December 14, 2004 Thompson traveled to Montreal, Canada to face Eric Boudreau at "La renaissance du Kickboxing" event.
 He won the fight by technical knockout in the fifth round.

 On May 21, 2005 Thompson rematched Kadir Kadri at Martial Arts May-Hem 05 in Greenville, South Carolina.
 He won the fight by unanimous decision.

 On September 3, 2005 Thompson faced Freddie Espiricueta at the APEX – Undisputed event in Montreal, Canada.
 Thompson won the fight by technical knockout in the third round.

 Thompson has also been featured in Martial Arts Digest magazine, Fighter magazine, and MMA Authority magazine.

 Thompson has performed along with his father at the Peace Center for the Performing Arts in the “Athletes Project”, and has appeared in several TV commercials.

 In 2006, Thompson joined the newly created World Combat League.
 He went undefeated during that year earning wins over opponents such as Antoine McRae, Armin Mrkanovic, James DeCore, Tim Williams and Carlos Tearney.
 He was the #1 ranked fighter in World Combat League at the end of 2006.

 On January 20, 2007 Thompson fought Raymond Daniels in a highly anticipated bout.
 Thompson lost the bout by technical knockout due to a knee injury he suffered that left him unable to continue.
 However, this was later overturned into a no contest.

 During his recovery Thompson chose to transition from kickboxing to professional mixed martial arts.